Gapless topological phases and symmetry-enriched quantum criticality: Classifying G -enriched CFTs in 1+1d

 Note that the way we write these symmetries betrays that we have fixed a \emph{unit cell}, such that the $R_\gamma^{(n)}$ symmetries indeed \emph{commute}.
 This ensures that this defines a \emph{linear}, \emph{on-site} representation of $\mathbb Z_2 \times \mathbb Z_2$.

-In subsection~\ref{subsec:gap}, we recall the six gapped phases that can occur for this symmetry group, along with solvable models which are used in the following two subsections.
-In subsection~\ref{subsec:ising}, we classify the symmetry-enriched Ising CFTs.
-In subsection~\ref{subsec:gaussian}, we discuss the case of the Gaussian CFT.
+In Section~\ref{subsec:gap}, we recall the six gapped phases that can occur for this symmetry group, along with solvable models which are used in the following two subsections.
+In Section~\ref{subsec:ising}, we classify the symmetry-enriched Ising CFTs.
+In Section~\ref{subsec:gaussian}, we discuss the case of the Gaussian CFT.